Zwinkele/calculus-solver/README.md

 Current progress:
     - The data structures that we expect to need for the project are in Structures.hs.
-    - We've written the first draft of the code for basic parsing of expressions and laws in Parser.hs, and have an empty derivation function in Derivation.hs.
-Eventually, we'd like to read laws from a file, and read expressions from user input.
+    - Parsing of expressions and laws is implemented in Parser.hs, and we also have a function to read laws from a .txt file.
+    - Derivation.hs has the first draft of our code to produce calculations.
+We're not really happy with how messy it is; ideally we would take advantage of the monadic structure of Maybe and List to make it a bit less verbose.
+We plan to implement special logic for the laws d/dx(constant)=0 and d/dx(x)=1.
+We also will need special logic for dealing with constants like 2x-2x=0 or 1+2=3

 Future plans:
-    - Finishing touches on parsing code (week 1)
     - Reasoning (week 2)
+        - Clean up derivation code
+        - Implement special cases
     - Special feature (week 3)
         - Possible idea: LaTeX output!